 First Year After Gastric Sleeve Surgery

-- Patients can expect to lose weight daily within this honeymoon year.
+- Patients can expect to lose weight weekly

-- Health is improving and obesity-related comorbidities and medications start to resolve or are completely removed.
+- Health is improving and obesity-related comorbidities start to resolve

 The first year gives patients the opportunity to choose to eat healthier foods and lead a healthier lifestyle.
-It’s important to explore new dishes and food groups after gastric sleeve surgery.
+It’s important to create positive nutrition habits amd explore new dishes and food groups to prepare yourself for the next few years.

 Second Year After Gastric Sleeve Surgery

-Portion sizes may mildly increase although they are still insignificant to before gastric sleeve surgery.
+Portion sizes may mildly increase although they are still insignificant compared to before gastric sleeve surgery.

 Key takeaway: Create goals to improve your motivation.